AvaLilac/Ava-Client/README.md

    - Click **Load unpacked** and select the extension folder (make sure it has `manifest.json`).
    - The extension should appear in your toolbar.

 **For Now You Can Install Without Developer Without Zip.
-Use the XPI**
+Use https://addons.mozilla.org/en-US/firefox/addon/avia-client/**

 3. **For Firefox Developer Edition**
    - Download or clone this repository.